retooling-io/poisonplug-scatterbrain/README.md

 # Overview

-The repo contains a Python library that provides all of the facilities to comprehensively deobfuscate binaries protected by SHADOWPAD’s ScatterBrain obfuscator outlined in our blog post: [NOTE: temporary internal link_to_be_replace_with_public_link](https://docs.google.com/document/d/1Qmu27BtNC5jF6R50TcWPP4zcb2ch5dewxY8Hi6fyprY/edit?tab=t.0).
+The repo contains a Python library that provides all of the facilities to comprehensively deobfuscate binaries protected by SHADOWPAD’s ScatterBrain obfuscator outlined in our blog post: [NOTE: add public link](https://cloud.google.com/blog/topics/threat-intelligence/)).

 The core logic amounts to taking a ScatterBrain-protected binary as input and producing a new, functional binary completely free of any protections as the output.
 This is achieved through a series of deobfuscation passes until the final, deobfuscated state is achieved.
 This state is then converted to a fully functional executable e.g. exe, dll.
 It works for all known ScatterBrain components that we manged to uncover, which includes all droppers, backdoors, and any POISONPLUG.SHADOWPAD plugins.